jaimece/BalancedColorings/README.md

 Integrate with Graphs.jl

 Integrate with NetworkDynamics.jl

-Allow for different nodes (for instance in multiple layers)
+Allow for different types of nodes (for instance in multiple layers)

+Allow for different types of arrows